Cirkit Designer Logo

 Introduction

 A voltage sensor is a device that detects and measures the voltage level in a circuit, providing an output signal that can be used for monitoring or control purposes.
-These sensors are widely used in various applications, including power management systems, battery monitoring, and industrial automation.
+These sensors are widely used in various applications, including power management systems, battery monitoring, renewable energy systems, and industrial automation.
 By converting voltage levels into readable signals, voltage sensors enable precise monitoring and control of electrical systems.

 Explore Projects Built with sensor tegangan